AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 * Attributes
 * Datasets
-* Destinations
+* Destinations (Questions regarding accounts and some questions about dataflow cannot be answered at this time.)
-* Schemas
+* Schemas (Questions regarding field groups cannot be answered at this time.)
 * Segments
-* Sources
+* Sources (Questions regarding accounts cannot be answered at this time.)

 For usage data queries, answers may not reflect the current state of the UI.
-The data backing these questions is updated every 12 to 24 hours.
-You may need to format your questions like: "When was the segment with the title {TITLE} created?" instead of, "When was the {TITLE} segment created?"
+The data backing these questions is updated once every 24 hours.
+For example, changes that users make in Real-Time CDP during the daytime are synced with the data stores at night, and then they become available for user questions in the morning.
+You may need to format your questions as: "When was the segment with the title {TITLE} created?" instead of, "When was the {TITLE} segment created?"

 You will need to log into a sandbox to inquire about specific data related to objects like schemas, datasets, attributes, destinations and segments.